Iran says to resume enrichment at underground plant - Journal du Cameroun

 The European Union warned Monday that its continued support for the deal depended on Tehran fulfilling its commitments.

-Maja Kocijancic, spokeswoman for EU diplomatic chief Federica Mogherini, said the bloc “remains committed” to the nuclear deal.
+Maja Kocijancic, spokeswoman for EU diplomatic chief Federica Mogherini, said the bloc “remains committed” to the deal but “our commitment… depends on full compliance by Iran”.

-“We have continued to urge Iran to reverse such steps without delay and to refrain from other measures that would undermine the nuclear deal,” Kocijancic told reporters in Brussels.
+“We have continued to urge Iran to reverse such steps without delay and to refrain from other measures that would undermine the nuclear deal.”

-“But we have also been consistent in saying that our commitment to the nuclear deal depends on full compliance by Iran.”
+On July 1, Iran said it had increased its stockpile of enriched uranium to beyond a 300-kilo maximum set by the deal, and a week later, it announced it had exceeded a 3.67-percent cap on the purity of its uranium stocks.

+On September 7, it fired up advanced centrifuges to boost its enriched uranium stockpiles.